Alice Barrows

 A June 1945 Venona project decryption of the Washington, D.C.
 KGB Office to Moscow's Eighth Department, the political intelligence wing, relayed information on matters regarding President Truman and Attorney General Francis Biddle.
 KGB agent Charles Kramer, who served on the staff of several Senate Subcommittees, and Barrows are the sources of the information.
-Mary Van Kleek who headed the Russell Sage Foundation and also served on the Board of the National Council, visited Washington weekly to meet with Barrows and Nathan Gregory Silvermaster.
+Mary van Kleeck who headed the Russell Sage Foundation and also served on the Board of the National Council, visited Washington weekly to meet with Barrows and Nathan Gregory Silvermaster.